CHIGODI/ePermit-KLF/README.md

 This project is a web application designed for handling user registration, business registration, and role-based access control.
 The application allows normal users to register and apply for permits, while administrators have the ability to verify business registrations.

-The App was contextualised for Kilifi County - Kenya
+The App was contextualized for Kilifi County - Kenya

 ## Features